What Does No-Exam Senior Life Insurance Cost in 2026?

 How much extra you pay for convenience

 Skipping the exam means the insurer has less information, so it prices in more caution.
-For the same $15,000 of coverage, a 68 year old might see meaningfully higher premiums on a no-exam policy than on a fully underwritten one if they are healthy enough to qualify for the latter.
+For the same $15,000 of coverage, a 68-year-old might see meaningfully higher premiums on a no-exam policy than on a fully underwritten one if they are healthy enough to qualify for the latter.
 These are general patterns; your actual rate depends on age, health, and the carrier.

 | Policy type | Exam required | Relative cost | Waiting period |